surma/surma.dev/content/things/dom2texture.md

 ### Step 2.2: Base64 encoding
 #### Step 2.2 Option a: atob
 We have our SVG as a string.
-But for our data URI we need it in base64.
+But for our data URL we need it in base64.
 Enter Arcane API #3: `atob` and `btoa`.
 I think these are some of the weirdest (and probably oldest) functions the platform has to offer.
 They are cryptically named and even after deciphering the names they don’t make a lot of sense.
 Additionally their accepted input data isn’t really sufficient nowadays: `btoa` stands for “binary to ascii” and encodes any binary strings (because back in the day, there were no [`ArrayBuffer`]s and strings didn’t have to worry about Unicode) into safe ASCII by using base64.
 I don’t know why they didn’t call the function `base64encode()` or anything more descriptive, but now it’s burnt into the platform.
 Forever.
 But apart from that naming: The second you have any code points in your string above the 255 mark, this happens:

 ![A screenshot of DevTools showing a string containing an emoji being passed to btoa.
 An error is thrown: "The string to be encoded contains characters outside of the Latin1 range."](latin1.png)

-Aaaah, yes, my old friend [Latin1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1).
+Aaaah, yes, my old friend [Latin1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) (actually, [technically it’s Windows-1252](https://twitter.com/domenic/status/857322934620348417)).
 It’s been a while.
 For our undertaking that means: As long as our document is purely ASCII, we’ll be fine.
 The second we leave the ASCII range, things will probably stop working.
 And let’s be honest: We want emoji in our WebGL UIs!

 #### Step 2.2 Option b: TextEncoder + base64js
 Since the introduction of UTF-8 and [`ArrayBuffer`]s, the platform also offers [`TextEncoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) and [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder).
 We only need the `TextEncoder` as we want to _encode_ a string into a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) using UTF-8: